IBM/maximo-labs/docs/index.md

 Welcome to the IBM Maximo Asset Monitor Hands on Lab.
 In this hands-on lab you will learn how to get started with IBM Maximo Asset Monitor.
 You will learn about Monitor's capabilities to:

 * Connect devices
-* Ingest data from devices or SCADA systems
+* Ingest data from devices
 * Transform data into asset information
 * Be alerted about which assets are not performing normally
 * Create system summary and asset dashboard to view asset condition metrics and related asset operational data.